Angela Salem

-Angela Marguerite Salem (born July 24, 1988) is an American soccer coach and former professional player who played as a midfielder.
-She is currently an assistant coach for the Bay FC of the NWSL.
-In 2016–17, she played for the Boston Breakers.
-She previously played for the Spirit, the Newcastle Jets in the Australian W-League, the Atlanta Beat and Sky Blue FC in the Women's Professional Soccer (WPS) league, Western New York Flash in the NWSL, and the Finnish club Åland United of the Naisten Liiga.
+Angela Marguerite Salem (born July 24, 1988) is an American professional soccer coach and former professional player who played as a midfielder.
+She is currently an assistant coach for Denver Summit FC of the National Women's Soccer League (NWSL).
+She had a 12-year professional career that included two seasons in Women's Professional Soccer (WPS) and nine seasons in the NWSL.

+Salem played college soccer for the Francis Marion Patriots.
+She began her career in WPS with Sky Blue FC and the Atlanta Beat.
+She also played for Åland United in Finland and the Newcastle Jets in Australia.
+In the NWSL, she played for the Western New York Flash, the Washington Spirit, the Boston Breakers, and the Portland Thorns, winning NWSL Shields with the Flash and the Thorns.
+She was named in the NWSL Best XI with the Thorns after her final season in 2021.

 Early life and education

-Born in Akron, Ohio Salem attended Copley High School in Copley, Ohio where she ended her high school career with 81 goals and 46 assists.
+Born in Akron, Ohio, Salem attended Copley High School in Copley, Ohio, where she ended her high school career with 81 goals and 46 assists.
 She scored 23 goals and recorded 13 assists in her senior year alone, leading Copley to its fourth straight Suburban League title.

 Salem also played club soccer for Cleveland FC and was a member of the Ohio Olympic Development Program (ODP) team.